jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 1. In the **JupyterLab**, open a **JupyterLab** terminal.

-2. Create the BigQuery dataset and upload the Cover Type csv file.
+2. Create the BigQuery dataset and upload the *Covertype* csv file.
 ```
 export PROJECT_ID=$(gcloud config get-value core/project)